The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 5. Produced in the country where the olives were grown

-6. The acidity of the oil is not more than 0.8%
+6. Oil acidity no more than 0.8%

-Unrefined Olive Oil Prestige Line Extra Virgin
+Prestige Line Extra Virgin Olive Oil

-• The first is to find out its name.
-The most used and most expensive is Extra Virgin, it was produced through cold pressing.
+• The first thing is to find out its name.
+The most used and expensive is Extra Virgin, it was produced through cold pressed.
 This oil retains all natural elements, and these are oleic and linoleic acids, which cannot be obtained from other products.
-There is also an unrefined olive oil called Pomas.
-It is permissible to fry food on it, but it still contains fewer useful natural substances.
-Most often the question is how to choose cold pressed olive oil is important because it is a more natural product with corresponding benefits and price.
-Therefore, you need to spend more time on his choice, and have an idea of \u200b\u200bhow it should be.
+There is also unrefined olive oil called Pomas.
+It is permissible to fry food on it, but it still contains less useful natural substances.
+Most often the question is whether cold pressed olive oil how to choose, is important because it is more natural product, having corresponding benefits and prices.
+Therefore, you need to spend more time choosing it and have an idea of what it should be.

 Olive Oil for Frying Sansa Doccia Doro